arez/arez/docs/transactions.md

 The simplified rules are:

-* An [action](actions.md) can invoke another action and access computed values but can never invoke an observer directly.
+* An [action](actions.md) can invoke another action and access computable values but can never invoke an observer directly.
-* A [computed value](computed_values.md) can never invoke actions or observers but can access other computed values.
+* A [computable value](computable_values.md) can never invoke actions or observers but can access other computable values.
-* An [observer](observers.md) can access computed values and may be able to invoke actions depending on the configuration of the observer.
+* An [observer](observers.md) can access computable values and may be able to invoke actions depending on the configuration of the observer.

 It should be noted that these rules are in addition to the rule that a read-write transaction can not be nested within a read-only transaction.
 Actions default to read-write transactions but may be made read-only.
 Observers default to read-only transactions but may be made read-write.
-Computed values create read-only transactions.
+Computable values create read-only transactions.